The Other Certificates of the Camino de Santiago

 Documents issued in Santiago, in addition to the Compostela

-Beyond the well-known pilgrim certificate, the Compostela, in Santiago you can obtain other documents, and we will see them below.
+Beyond the well-known pilgrim certificate, the Compostela, in Santiago you can obtain other documents, and we will now take a look at them.

 The Cotolaya

-Also known as the “Franciscan Compostela,” the Cotolaya is a certificate granted by the Franciscan congregation of Santiago to any pilgrim who arrives in the city.
-It has been issued since 2014, commemorating the 800th anniversary of the pilgrimage of Saint Francis of Assisi to Santiago de Compostela.
+Also known as "Franciscan Compostela", the Cotolaya is a certificate granted by the Franciscan congregation of Santiago to every pilgrim who arrives in the city.
+It has been issued since 2014, the year that commemorated the 800th anniversary of Saint Francis of Assisi's pilgrimage to Santiago de Compostela.
 The name Cotolaya comes from the legend of Saint Francis and the charcoal burner Cotolay.
-It is known that the Italian monk made the pilgrimage to Santiago in the 13th century, and Cotolay kindly hosted the saint in his home.
-Moreover, Saint Francis entrusted him with the construction of the current convent of San Francisco, very close to the cathedral.
-Visit the sacristy of the church of San Francisco and show your duly stamped credential to obtain this free certificate, although donations are accepted.
+It is known that the Italian monk pilgrimaged to Santiago in the 13th century, and good Cotolay welcomed the saint into his home.
+Furthermore, Saint Francis entrusted him with the construction of the current convent of San Francisco, very close to the cathedral.
+Approach the sacristy of the church of San Francisco and show your duly stamped pilgrim passport to obtain this free certificate, although donations are accepted.

 The "Perregrina"

-Our furry canine friends are great companions on the Camino de Santiago, and doing the Camino with your dog is a wonderful experience.
-Additionally, it turns out that your best friend can be recognized as a “perregrino”, as long as they have their duly stamped canine credential.
-The Asociación Protectora de Animais do Camiño (APACA) has been issuing the canine credential (3€) and its respective certificate, the “Perregrina” or canine Compostela (free), since 2018.
+Our furry canine friends are excellent companions on the Camino de Santiago, and walking the Camino with your dog is a very beautiful experience.
+In addition to this, it turns out that your best friend can be recognized as a "perregrino", as long as they have their canine pilgrim passport duly stamped.
+The Animal Protection Association of the Camino (APACA), since 2018, issues the canine pilgrim passport (3€) and its respective certificate, the "Perregrina" or canine Compostela (free of charge).

-The Canine Credential, with which you can obtain the canine Compostela or “Perregrina”
+The canine pilgrim passport, with which you can obtain the canine Compostela or "Perregrina"

 The Dual Compostela

-Since 2015, it has been possible to obtain this special certificate, but we warn you that you will need to travel a bit.
-This document is issued for free to those who meet the certification requirements by completing the two pilgrimage routes that are World Heritage Sites.
-Which ones are they?
+Since 2015, there has been the possibility of obtaining this very special certificate, but we warn you that you will need to travel a bit.
+This document is issued free of charge to those who meet the certification requirements by completing the two pilgrimage routes that are UNESCO World Heritage Sites.
+What are they?
 The Camino de Santiago in Spain, of course, and the Kumano Kodo in Japan.
-It has its own free credential, and you can obtain the certificate once you complete both routes, either in Santiago or in the city of Tanabe (Japan).
-This is a unique pilgrimage that will take you from one end of the world to the other.
+It has a dedicated and free pilgrim passport and you can obtain the certificate once you finish both routes, both in Santiago and in the city of Tanabe (Japan).
+This is a curious pilgrimage that will take you from sunrise to sunset.

 Documents issued along the Camino de Santiago

-There are also other certificates that are issued along the Jacobean routes, as proof of arrival at a special place.
-Some were even formerly certifications of passage that served as safe-conducts for the security and hospitality due to the pilgrim.
+There are also other certificates that are issued along the Jacobean routes, as proof of arrival at some special place.
+Some, in fact, were formerly certifications of passage that served as safe conduct for the safety and hospitality due to the pilgrim.

 The Finisterrana and the Muxiana

-Every pilgrim who completes the Camino de Santiago from Finisterre to Muxía can obtain two certificates: the Finisterrana in Finisterre, and the Muxiana in Muxía.
-This is a very special route that pilgrims take to the End of the World.
-For both, there is a single credential, which is free and exclusive to this route, and that we must stamp and date.
-Once we reach these towns, either in their public hostels or in their tourism offices, we can request other free certificates.
+Every pilgrim who undertakes the Camino de Santiago de Finisterre and Muxía can obtain two certificates: the Finisterrana in Finisterre, and the Muxiana in Muxía.
+This is a very special route that pilgrims travel towards the End of the World.
+For both, there is the same pilgrim passport, which is free and exclusive to this route and which we must get stamped and dated.
+Once we arrive in these towns, either at their public shelters or at their tourist offices, we can request other free certificates.

 The Muxiana, a document you can obtain upon arriving in Muxía